jasti/Stock-Portfolio-Viewer/README.md

 4. The approximate wait time before the screen appears is about 5 seconds for the first time.
 This is mainly due to the lag in calling the Yahoo Finance API.
 Engine.cs is the main class.

-5. When loaded, you should see the screen below :
+5. When loaded, you should see the screen below.
+Not exactly a piece of art, but gets the job done!

 ![alt tag](https://raw.githubusercontent.com/jasti/Stock-Portfolio-Viewer/master/assets/screenshot.png)